its-sagar/SqlForBeginner/README.md

     AND (PROF1 <> 'COBOL' AND PROF2 <> 'COBOL');
 ```

-##  Display the title, scost, dcost and difference between scost and dcost in decending order of difference.
+##  Display the title scost dcost and difference between scost and dcost in decending order of difference.

 - [Question 60](./sql_solutions/Beginner/question60.sql):  Display the title, scost, dcost and difference between scost and dcost in decending order of difference.